 A popular way to make handmade soap is with the use of melt and pour soap base.
 It is so popular that I wondered what exactly is it?
 Is it really soap or something else?

 So what is melt and pour soap?
 Melt and pour soap is a pre-made soap made from oils and lye water that has went through the saponification process of making handmade soap.
-Additional ingredients are added to allow it to be melted and remelted, remolded, reshaped and designed.
+Additional ingredients such as stearic acid, glycerin and a sugar solution are added to allow it to be melted and remelted, remolded, reshaped and designed.

 There is more to melt and pour soap base as the process it goes through still makes it legal soap.
 Let’s take a look at what I mean by this